 Shortly after sunrise, when Laffey was safely at anchor, the crew went aboard the tug Tawakoni for breakfast, their first real meal in almost 24 hours.
 Later that morning, a chaplain came aboard to conduct services for those killed or missing in action.

 By April 22, six days after her ordeal on the picket line, Laffey had undergone enough repairs to depart for Saipan.
-At Saipan more repair work was performed, especially on the battered fantail.
+At Saipan, more repair work was performed, especially on the battered fantail.
 Laffey‘s next stop was Pearl Harbor, where the crew was warmly welcomed and entertained while the ship underwent further patching to ensure its safe passage back to the West Coast.

 Some naval officials believed that defense workers had been easing off in their production efforts since V-E Day on May 8, and they had been searching for a way to remind everyone that the war was far from over.
 After seeing Laffey‘s condition, everyone got the message loud and clear.

-For her outstanding performance on the picket line, Laffey was awarded the Presidential Unit Citation.
+For its outstanding performance on the picket line, Laffey was awarded the Presidential Unit Citation.
 Eighteen members of her crew received Bronze Stars, six received Silver Stars, two received Navy Crosses and one received the Navy Commendation Medal.